• Home

 • How to Enable TLS 1.2 and TLS 1.3 on Windows Server?

 Growing trends in cyber attacks made system administrators implement more secured communication protocols to protect their assets and network from attacks.
 TLS plays a vital role in the implementation stack.
 TLS is a critical security protocol that is used to encrypt communications between clients and servers.
-TLS 1.2 and TLS 1.3 are the two latest versions of the Transport Layer Security (TLS) protocol and offer many advantages over their previous versions.
+TLS 1.3 is the latest version of the Transport Layer Security (TLS) protocol and offers many advantages over their previous versions.
 TLS 1.2 is the most widely used version of the TLS protocol, but TLS 1.3 is gaining popularity.
 As a system administrator, you should enable TLS 1.2 and TLS 1.3 on your Windows Server to enhance the security of your infrastructure.

 Why Should You Enable TLS 1.2 and TLS 1.3 on Windows Server?